brianhempel/nadocast/README.md

 #### Spatial Gradients

 In hopes of allowing the model to tell whether storms are moving along or off a front, several spatial gradients are computed relative to the storm motion.
 Storm motion is not among the HREF ensemble mean fields, so storm motion is estimated as the mean wind below and including the 500mb level (non-pressure-weighted). which itself is an estimate of the advective-only component of Bunkers storm motion (0-6km mean wind, non-pressure weighted)[^bunkers].
-As shown below, three kinds of gradients are computed, each by examining the $$r$$-mile mean at different points $$r$$ miles from the point of interest $x$.
+As shown below, three kinds of gradients are computed, each by examining the $r$-mile mean at different points $r$ miles from the point of interest $x$.

 ![gradients](docs/gradients.png)

 Forward gradients are computed by taking the mean value ahead of the storm and subtracting the mean value behind.
 Leftward gradients take the mean value to the left of the storm and subtract the mean value to the right.
 Straddling gradients add the mean values ahead and behind the storm and subtract the mean values to the sides.
-Each gradient is calculated for $$r$$ = 25, 50, and 100 miles, utilizing the spatial means calculated in the prior step for efficiency.
+Each gradient is calculated for $r$ = 25, 50, and 100 miles, utilizing the spatial means calculated in the prior step for efficiency.

 For the HREF and SREF, these computed gradients total 1719 and 1854  fields for a total of 2483 and 2678 fields, respectively.

 #### Rotationally-Invariant Winds

 To allow the learning model to examine the hodograph in a rotationally invariant fashion, all wind fields are rotated relative to a shear vector over part of the hodograph.
-For the HREF, this shear vector is roughly the 900mb to 550mb shear, computed as follows: $$0.75\cdot{}wind_{925mb} + 0.25\cdot{}wind_{850mb}$$ to $$0.25\cdot{}wind_{700mb} + 0.25\cdot{}wind_{500mb}$$.
-All winds are rotated based on the angle of this vector such that this vector becomes eastward.
-This vector was chosen because it captures an interesting region of the hodograph and is similar to shear from the 0-0.5km mean wind to 5.5-6km mean wind used as part of the calculation of Bunkers storm motion[^bunkers].
-After rotation, all wind fields are re-centered relative to the 0-500mb mean wind used for the gradient calculations previously.
+For the HREF, this shear vector is roughly the 900mb to 550mb shear, computed as follows: $0.75\cdot{}wind_{925mb} + 0.25\cdot{}wind_{850mb}$ for one end of the shear vector and $0.25\cdot{}wind_{700mb} + 0.75\cdot{}wind_{500mb}$ for the other.
+All winds are rotated such that this vector becomes eastward.
+This vector was chosen because it captures an interesting region of the hodograph and is similar to the shear from the 0-0.5km mean wind to 5.5-6km mean wind used as part of the calculation of Bunkers storm motion[^bunkers].
+After rotation, all wind fields are re-centered relative to the 0-500mb mean wind used previously for the gradient calculations.

 #### Three Hour Windows